Protect Your Child's Teeth With Fissure Sealants

 Fissure sealants to help prevent tooth decay in children

 A fissure (or pit) sealant is a thin, plastic film that is applied to the chewing surfaces of back teeth creating a protective barrier which prevents food and bacteria getting into these teeth.

 This safe and painless technique thereby protects childrens’ teeth and prevents dental decay.

 Scientific studies have proven that properly applied sealants are 100% effective in protecting the tooth surface from caries.

 - Painless in application and unnoticeable after treatment

 - Easier to keep clean due to a smoother tooth surface

 - Reduce the likelihood of fillings in your child’s mouth

-In line with our practice philosophy on preventative dentistry and alongside our ‘Smile For Life’ programme, all parents are encouraged to elect to have their childrens’ teeth fissure sealed and/or ozone treated, as appropriate.
+In line with our practice philosophy on preventative dentistry and alongside our ‘Smile For Life’ programme, all parents are encouraged to elect to have their childrens’ teeth fissure sealed as appropriate.

 We recommend fissure sealant treatment when your child’s first permanent teeth come through, usually at the age of 6-7 years and the remainder of teeth be sealed as they appear thereafter usually between 11-14 years.